Liam-Mangan/StockMarketTracker/README.md

 - Python (pandas, yfinance, plotly)
 - Streamlit (interactive dashboard)

-Screenshots
-(Add screenshots of your dashboard here once running locally)

 To view this in your computer
 1. Clone this repo:
    git clone https://github.com/YOUR_USERNAME/StockMarketTracker.git